 M1.
-Understand the milestones in computing and networking which served as catalysts for change in the society; (SM1p) M2.
+Identify the milestones in computing, networking and artificial intelligence which served as catalysts for change in the society; (SM1p) M2.
 Compare and contrast different ethical theories; (ET5p) M3.
-Summarize ethical issues in computing and networked communications; (ET1p) M4.
-Demonstrate the knowledge of ethical issues in intellectual property, privacy, computer and network security, computer reliability, professional ethics, work and wealth, and plagiarism; (ET1p, EP5p, EP6p) M5.
-Analyse the "Digital Divide" and "Winner-Take-All" phenomena.
-(ET5p)
+Demonstrate the knowledge of ethical issues in intellectual property, privacy, computer and network security, professional ethics, and artificial intelligence; (ET1p, EP5p, EP6p) M4.
+Analyse the phenomena of diversity, equity and inclusion in computing and artificial intelligence.
+(ET5p) M5.
+Explain the concepts and discover the implementations of IT in sustainability.
+(ET4p)